openedx/edx-documentation/en_us/open_edx_release_notes/source/dogwood.rst

   see :ref:installation:Discontinue Audit Certificates: in the *Installing, Configuring, and Running the Open edX Platform* guide.

+* A number of installation issues are fixed.

 * A number of security issues are fixed.